 BFP's QA Manager led a workgroup at the end of last fiscal year tasked with developing a new Supervisor Review Template.
 The workgroup consisted of CBC staff, and leadership from both case management agencies.
-The workgroup has finalized the templates and case management will begin using the tools August 2018.
+The workgroup has finalized the templates and case management began using the tools August 2018.
 The templates align with both the current Child Welfare Practice Model and the Federal CFSR Tool.
+The template will continue to be reviewed for efficiencies.
+Additionally, tools specific to post TPR, EFC, ICPC are being reviewed for implementation during the FY'.
+Further, discussions on developing tools to address and guide case consultations at various points throughout the life of the case to include, safety plan approval, FFA-O, and Case Plan approvals is being reviewed.